defold/doc/docs/en/manuals/libraries.md

 ![GitHub Library URL](images/libraries/libraries_library_url_github.png)

 ::: important
 It is recommend to always depends on a specific release of a library project instead of on the master branch.
-This way it is up to you as a developer to decide when to incorporate changes from a library project as opposed to always getting the latest (and potentially breaking) changes from the master branch a library project.
+This way it is up to you as a developer to decide when to incorporate changes from a library project as opposed to always getting the latest (and potentially breaking) changes from the master branch of a library project.
 :::

 ## Setting up library dependencies